ibis-project/ibis/README.md

-# Ibis: Python data analysis framework for Hadoop and SQL engines
+# Ibis: Expressive analytics in Python at any scale

 |        Service | Status                                                                                                                                                                                                |
 | -------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |